LouiseClaughton/Eleventy/content/blog/fifthpost.md

 ---
-title: This is a fifth post (draft)
+title: My Post
-date: 2023-01-23
+date: 2024-04-13
-draft: true
+draft: false
 ---
-This is a draft post
+This is my new post.